 - HR to calculate the amount of manpower

-- Salesperson to decide on the amount of data required to propose/proceed with product signing before developing an ML product.
+- Salesperson to decide on the amount of data required to propose/proceed with product signing before developing an Machine Learning product.

 The team should be focused in clearly defining what business problem they are going to solve instead of focusing on the technology itself.
-Having said that, here are a set of simple questions to answer before implementing ML in product development:
+Having said that, here are a set of simple questions to answer before implementing Machine Learning in product development:

 - Do we have enough data to solve the customer’s problem?

 - Where less amount of data and where more amount of the data makes sense?

 Domain knowledge is another aspect needed to propose any concrete solution to the clients.
 Therefore, having domain experts in the team before signing a product is a must for any successful Machine Learning product development.

 Machine Learning Productization = Data Science + Domain Knowledge + Engineering work + Cleanup and processing + Scaling up + results in production meets the requirement and its variants.